gslab-econ/gslab_make/gslab_make_dev/README.md

 >
 >     * File head (in file `link_headslog`)
 >
 > When walking through targets, float `recursive` determines level of depth to walk.
+Status messages are appended to make log `makelog`.

 <br>